Data Integrity Considerations for Conventional and Rapid Microbiological Methods

 A satisfactory answer should be available for each of these five key questions.

-Data integrity is applicable to microbiology, both conventional and rapid methods, as with every other part of the pharmaceutical operation.
+Summary Data integrity is applicable to microbiology, both conventional and rapid methods, as with every other part of the pharmaceutical operation.
 This short article has highlighted two areas that microbiologists need to be mindful of in terms of plate counting and computerized systems.
 Data integrity is an important subject and a regulatory ‘hot topic’; the ideas presented here and wider issues require careful attention by the microbiologist.

 1. FDA (2016) Data Integrity and Compliance With CGMP, Draft Guidance for Industry, April 2016, U.S. Department of Health and Human Services, Food and Drug Administration, Washington